Yasin Ayari

-Yasin Abbas Ayari (ياسين عباس عياري; /sv/; born 6 October 2003) is a Swedish professional footballer who plays as a midfielder for club Brighton & Hove Albion and the Sweden national team.
+Yasin (Note: /sv/; /fr/, according to his Tunisian father.)
+Ayari (ياسين عباس عياري; born 6 October 2003) is a Swedish professional footballer who plays as a midfielder for club Brighton & Hove Albion and the Sweden national team.

 Club career

 Ayari began playing football with the youth academy of Råsunda at the age of 6, before moving to AIK around the age of 8.

 AIK

 Ayari made his professional debut with AIK in a 2–2 Allsvenskan tie with Elfsborg on 6 December 2020.
 On 22 October 2021, he signed his first professional contract with AIK until 31 December 2025.

 Brighton and Hove Albion

 On 30 January 2023, Ayari signed a contract with Brighton & Hove Albion until June 2027.

 Ayari made his Albion debut on 19 March, coming on as a 78th minute substitute replacing Alexis Mac Allister in the 5–0 FA Cup quarter-final win over League Two side Grimsby Town.
 He made his first Premier League start on 28 May, in his third league appearance, where he was substituted at half time of the 2–1 away defeat at Aston Villa in the last game of the season.

 On 26 April 2025, Ayari scored his first goal for Brighton in a 3–2 victory over West Ham United at Falmer Stadium.